 If a person is found to have Class VI disease, or advanced sclerosing lupus nephritis, the kidney contains only scar tissue without active inflammation, and therefore aggressive treatment with immunosuppressive drugs is not indicated.
 Patients with this type of lupus nephritis will not benefit from medication and are started on dialysis.

 People with the more severe forms of lupus nephritis, classes III, IV and V (with nephrotic proteinuria), need to be started on an aggressive course of treatment that is also referred to as induction therapy, since the goal is induce a remission of the inflammation and related symptoms.
-During induction therapy, a period that usually lasts for six months, immunosuppressive drugs are administered at high doses.
+During induction therapy, immunosuppressive drugs are administered at high doses.
+The duration of induction therapy can range from three months to one year.
 A key point here is to start induction therapy as soon as possible without losing time, in order to minimize loss of kidney tissue from the inflammation.

-“Time is kidney,” Dr. Kirou emphasizes.
+“Time is kidney,” as many doctors say.
 As the condition improves, the patient switches to maintenance therapy, in which a lower dose of the drug or drugs is administered.
 Maintenance therapy continues for at least 2 years, although the optimal duration is not known yet.

 Because immunosuppressive agents are powerful drugs with the potential for serious side effects, the rheumatologist strives to taper their use as soon as the condition allows.